 For over 25 years, Millcreek’s facility in Arkansas has been helping adolescents or teens learn to lead healthier, more productive lives.
 Millcreek’s treatment center is a leading care provider or specialty mental health care services for adolescents or teens struggling with emotional, cognitive, and behavioral problems.
 With a progressive approach and a unique emphasis upon education and treatment, we aim to meet the challenges of a changing world.
 Our multidisciplinary treatment facility team of experts in the field of child and adolescent health offer scientifically-validated treatment approaches that instills both family and community values in each person and family we meet.
 The rewards of our work are clearly reflected in the lives of the children we serve, the values we promote, and the hearts of the people we touch.

-Types of Asperger’s Syndrome Treatment Options Offered at Our Facility in Arkansas
+Types of Asperger’s syndrome treatment offered at Millcreek Behavioral Health in Arkansas

 When your adolescent or teen first comes to our Asperger’s syndrome treatment facility in Arkansas, they will undergo a thorough diagnostic and psychiatric evaluation to help us determine and identify present diagnoses and treatment needs for their Asperger’s.
 Our center’s multidisciplinary Asperger’s treatment team will take the results of the evaluations and sit down with you and your adolescent or teen to work out a master treatment plan, which will be reviewed by a psychiatrist from our Asperger syndrome treatment facility before implementation.
 This master treatment plan will identify goals and objectives for treatment within each problem area including specific interventions aimed at returning your child to their maximum level of functioning.
 Our Asperger’s treatment program is made up of four different phases, each must be completed before moving onto the next phase.
 Some of the treatment methods we use at our facility in Arkansas may include: